iBridges-for-iRODS/iBridges/docs/source/cli.rst

 This will most likely ask for your password.
 After filling this in, iBridges will cache your password, so that you will not have to type it in every time you use an iBridges operation.
 This is especially useful if you want to execute scripts that run in the background.
-Note that the time your cached password is valid depends on the administrator settings of your iRods server.
+Note that the time your cached password is valid depends on the administrator settings of your iRODS server.

 iBridges stores the location of your irods environment file in `~/.ibridges/ibridges_cli.json`.
 You can safely delete this file if somehow it gets corrupted.
 If you have the irods environment in the default location, it can still be